KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 <!-- This should probably go higher as well. -->

-For a Antara module, you will need to do the following:
+For an Antara module, you will need to do the following:
 - allocate a new `EVAL` code for your contract
   - If you would like this module to be available across the Komodo ecosystem, please reach out to our team to let us know your intended `EVAL` code <b>(?)</b>
 - assign a global address for the module